Themenbild Services der RTR

 • High-risk AI systems must be brought into compliance with the AI Act from the time of a material change.

-• High-risk AI systems intended for public authorities must be brought into compliance with the AI Act within 6 years of the effective date of the AI Act.
+• High-risk AI systems intended for public authorities must be brought into compliance with the AI Act within 6 years of the effective date of the AI Act (as of 2.8.2030).

-• GPAI systems must be brought into compliance with the AI Act within 3 years of the effective date of the AI Act.
+• GPAI systems must be brought into compliance with the AI Act within 3 years of the effective date of the AI Act (as of 2.8.2027).

 • AI systems that are part of large-scale IT systems in the area of freedom, security and justice (Schengen Information Systems [SIS], visa information systems, Eurodac, etc.) must be brought into compliance with the AI Act by 2030.